 The shift in supply and demand for trucks and chassis following a hurricane contributes to the higher cost of transporting goods.
 Following Hurricane Harvey, DAT Solutions reported that spot market truckload rates had increased by 6% points.
 In addition, these higher costs were compounded by the higher cost of fuel following the hurricane.

 Texas is home to nearly 30% of U.S. petroleum refineries, most of which were shut down at least temporarily by Hurricane Harvey.
 CNN reported that the national cost of gas had spiked by 15% in the wake of Harvey and had continued to rise in the following months.
-These increases in transportation costs following hurricanes and natural disasters impact both the transportation industry, distributors, and retail outlets who rely on lower shipping cost and fuel prices in order to maintain healthy profit margins.
+These increases in transportation costs following hurricanes and natural disasters impact both the transportation industry, distributors, and retail outlets who rely on lower shipping costs and fuel prices in order to maintain healthy profit margins.
 This risk may be mitigated by the proper insurance and taking appropriate actions prior to the storm.

 How Truckers and Logistic Organizations Prepare for Hurricanes

-When reflecting on major storms and the damage they leave behind, it brings to the forefront the need for truckers, logistic and transportation organizations to be prepared.
+When reflecting on major storms and the damage they leave behind, it brings to the forefront the need for truckers, logistics and transportation organizations to be prepared.
 For these professionals, “preparedness” for hurricanes should include:

 - Paying close attention to weather warnings and road conditions